barryllium/WWDC-session-notes/2024/Enhance your UI animations and transitions.md

         * On cancel, the animation runs to completion, then moves straight to the `Appearing` state and finally the `Appeared` state in one turn of the run loop
     * Cancelled push
         * Moves into `Appearing` state
-        * When the user cancels the push (either with teh back button or a back swipe), the transition is not cancelled
+        * When the user cancels the push (either with the back button or a back swipe), the transition is not cancelled
         * Instead it completes immediately and goes into the `Appeared` state, then in the same turn of the run loop, the pop transition starts
             * Enters the `Disappearing` state in a normal pop transition that can be completed or cancelled